rasad2k/book_api/README.md

+# Book API
-# Book API to practice Go Fiber
+A book API to practice Go Fiber

 ## Usage